lynarvi/Chicago-Data/README.md

         5 1987-01-05         NA         NA 4.750000  30.33333
         6 1987-01-06         NA   48.00000 5.833333  25.77233

-D. The `select()` function also allows special syntax that allows you to specify variable names based on patterns.
+The `select()` function also allows special syntax that allows you to specify variable names based on patterns.

 For example we want to: